ncats/RouteWise/README.md

 - **Show Atom Indices in Reaction Depiction**: This toggle allows users to display atom indices in molecular depictions.
 When enabled, atom indices are shown for atoms with mapping information, providing additional clarity in visualizing molecular structures.

+- **Utilize Structure SVGs from JSON**: This toggle allows users to utilize structure SVGs provided in the JSON data rather than generating new SVGs from the APIs.
+When enabled, the highlight atom indices and show atom indices options are disabled.

 - **Set Edge Style**: Users can choose the style of edges in the graph, including options like "Round Taxi," "Straight," and "Segments."

 - **Product Edge Thickness**: Users can adjust the thickness of product edges in the graph using a slider.